rustyrussell/bolts/12-offer-encoding.md

 amount from either the offer it received, or the invoice_request it sent, so often already has authorization for the expected amount.

-It's natural to set the `relative_expiry` of an invoice for a recurring offer to the end of the payment window for the period, but if that is a long time and the offer was in another currency, it's common to cap this at some maximum duration.
-For example, omitting it implies the default of 7200 seconds, which is generally a sufficient time for payment.
+The default `relative_expiry` of 7200 seconds, which is generally a sufficient time for payment, even if new channels need to be opened.

 Rather than provide detailed per-hop-payinfo for each hop in every blinded path, we approximate by assuming they're uniform across each